8n8/bigwebthing/README.md

 The server runs a TCP server on port 53745.

-All messages should be prefixed by a 2-byte length.

 Client to server
     97 bytes: Signed auth code:
         1 byte: 0